jdmoser1/ScriptingPortfolio/README.md

 I reproduced scripts that are similar to scripts that ran in actual production environments.
 In order to exclude sentitive information, I generalized some segments, or marked them as "redacted".
 So for example, you may see a string in the format "C:\Sample\file.csv".
 If the string (folder path in this case) was changed to correctly represent something in the environment, the script would run correctly.
 You may also see \[REDACTED\] in other cases.

 ## Specific Folder Notes

+### `Template`
+The current set of template files that I use at the start of each PowerShell project

 ### `ConnectPartner`
 Custom script written to ease the process of connecting to Linux KVM host servers at our Partner datacenters.
 The list of servers come as a .csv file, which was datadumped regularly.